Pseudospectral phenomena and the origin of the non-Hermitian skin effect: Abstract

 \section{Abstract}

 The non-Hermitian skin effect (NHSE), characterized by a macroscopic accumulation of eigenstates at the edge of a system with open boundaries, is often ascribed to a non-trivial point-gap topology of the Bloch Hamiltonian.
-We revisit this connection and show that the eigenspectrum of non-normal operators is highly sensitive to boundary conditions and generic perturbations, and therefore does not constitute a stable object encoding topological information.
-Instead, topological properties are reflected in the singular-value spectrum of finite systems and, in the semi-infinite limit, correspond to boundary-localized eigenmodes implied by the index of the corresponding Toeplitz operator.
-For a Hatano-Nelson ladder, where point-gap winding and non-normality can be varied independently, we demonstrate that the NHSE can occur without point-gap winding and, conversely, that point-gap winding can persist without the NHSE.
-These results establish that the NHSE originates from spectral instability and non-reciprocity rather than topology, and that the commonly assumed relation between spectral winding and boundary localization relies on translational invariance and is therefore not generic.
+We revisit this connection and \js{separate the question of the NHSE as a spectral reconstruction effect in clean systems from the question of stable topological protection.} For a Hatano-Nelson ladder, where point-gap winding and non-normality can be varied independently, we demonstrate that, \js{in a clean translationally invariant multiband setting}, the NHSE can occur without point-gap winding and, conversely, that point-gap winding can persist without the NHSE.
+These results establish that \js{in the clean case the connection between point-gap winding and the NHSE only holds in the scalar one-band case but, in general, not in the multiband case.
+Even more importantly,} the eigenspectrum of non-normal operators is \js{generically} highly sensitive to boundary conditions and perturbations, and therefore does not constitute a stable object encoding topological information.
+Instead, topological properties are reflected in the \js{splitting of the} singular-value spectrum for finite systems and, in the semi-infinite limit, correspond to boundary-localized \js{kernel modes} implied by the index of the corresponding Toeplitz operator.